German state lawmakers at center of uproar agree on governor

 He resigned three days after winning the state governorship.
 Partnering with the far-right which has been a political taboo since after World War II.

-Under the agreement announced Friday, state leaders of Merkel’s party agreed to support the reelection of Thuringia’s previous state governor, Bodo Ramelow of the left-wing Linke party.
+Under the agreement announced Friday, state leaders of Merkel’s party agreed to support the reelection of Thuringia’s previous state governor, Bodo Ramelow of the left-wing Die Linke party.

 The government Ramelow led lost its majority in an October state election.
-In a first for Germany, the election produced no majority coalition without the addition of AfD or Ramelow’s party, which the Christian Democratic Union shuns as a descendant of East Germany’s ruling communists.
+In a first for Germany, the election produced no majority coalition without the addition of AfD or Ramelow’s party, known as The Left in English.
+The Christian Democratic Union, or CDU, shuns the party as a descendant of East Germany’s ruling communists.